shivamsanju/coding/03. Common Data Structures/README.md

 - **Why:** Provides efficient retrieval of elements based on their priority.

 ## 14. `ArrayDeque`
-- **Description:** A resizable array implementation of the `Deque` interface.
+- **Description:** A resizable array implementation of the `deque` interface.
 - **Characteristics:**
   - Supports FIFO (first-in, first-out) and LIFO (last-in, first-out) operations.
-  - Generally faster than `LinkedList` for stack and queue operations.
+  - Generally faster than `linkedlist` for stack and queue operations.
 - **Constructors:**
   - `ArrayDeque()`
   - `ArrayDeque(Collection<? extends E> c)`
 - **Use When:** You need a resizable array for implementing queues and stacks.
-- **Why:** Offers better performance for queue and stack operations compared to `LinkedList`.
+- **Why:** Offers better performance for queue and stack operations compared to `linkedlist`.

 ## 15. `EnumSet`
 - **Description:** A specialized set implementation for use with enum types.